BornToBeRoot/NETworkManager/docs/03_Download.md

 ~# choco install networkmanager
 ```

-_If you had version 2020.12.2 or earlier installed, you have to uninstall the x86 version manually in the control panel!_

 ## System requirements
 - Windows 10 / Server x64 (1809 or later)
 - [.NET Desktop Runtime 5.0.0](https://dotnet.microsoft.com/download/dotnet/5.0){:target="_blank"} or later